-On our recent four-day vacation to the parks, we managed to visit all three main pools at the deluxe on-site hotels.
-In retrospect, the pools may have just been the highlight of our stay, especially for our theme park-adverse teenage son.
-The pools all have plentiful lounge chairs, many with umbrellas for those seeking relaxation without sun.
-The towel centers not only provide fluffy towels, they also have complimentary pool noodles, sunscreen, swim diapers, and ice water.
+On our recent vacation to the parks, we managed to visit all the main pools at all of the on-site hotels.
+In retrospect, the pools may have just been the highlight of our stay, especially for our theme-park-adverse teenage son – they all have plentiful lounge chairs, many with umbrellas for those seeking relaxation without sun, and the towel centers not only provide fluffy towels, they also have complimentary pool noodles, sunscreen, swim diapers, and ice water.

 Pool-hopping to Royal Pacific Resort

 We checked in to Royal Pacific Resort early Monday morning and proceeded to Universal Studios Florida.
 After a full day of touring the park while waiting for our room to be available, we were ready to spend the evening by the pool.

 What a wonderful pool by which to relax!
 We found the Royal Pacific pool vibe to be the most tropical (though Sapphire Falls Resort’s comes in a close second), and it offered both ice water and citrus-infused ice water in multiple locations.
 It was lovely to be able to get a cup of cold water so simply.
 There is a small zero-entry area near a delightfully enclosed toddler pool and sandcastle-building site.
 The chairs across from the sloped entry are seated in sand, but most of the area’s chairs were on concrete.
 My kids quickly found the volleyball net stretched across a gooseneck in the pool.
 They played water volleyball for hours with a variety of different opponents.

 There is a beach volleyball court, too, located just beyond the pool gate that leads to the Garden Walkway.
 The field of play is somewhat sloped towards the water, so the ball often headed into the lagoon.
 My kids joined a game in session; however, the volleyballs can be checked out at the towel center using one’s room number.